 Readers Share Their Top House-Neatening Tricks

-For most people with attention deficit, a picture-perfect house is an impossible dream — but these ADDitude readers take up the challenge and share how they’re succeeding.
+For most people with attention deficit, a picture-perfect house is an impossible dream — but these ADDitude readers take up the challenge and share how they’re succeeding at house cleaning.

 ADDitude asked readers: “What are your best strategies for neatening up the house?”